Coaching course FAQs

 More information on the coaching courses that run.

-I do not know which qualification I should choose.
+I do not know where to start.
 What are my options?

-The Club Coach course is aimed at coaches who deliver linked and progressive sessions as part of a training programme.
-It introduces you to the principles of developing rowers.
+The Club Coach course is aimed at coaches who are coaching independently to deliver linked and progressive sessions as part of a training programme, it introduces you to the principles of developing rowers.
+The course can be delivered within either a sliding or fixed seat context.

-The Senior Club Coach course is aimed at coaches who deliver an annual programme and develop others as part of that programme.
-Coaches who wish to apply for this qualification must hold the Club Coach Qualification and the Level 2 in Strength and Conditioning for Sport.
+The *Senior Club Coach course is aimed at coaches who deliver an annual programme, alongside developing others.
+Coaches who wish to apply for this qualification must hold the Club Coach qualification and the Level 2 Strength and Conditioning for Sport

 The Advanced Coach qualification is aimed at coaches who are designing, implementing and evaluating the process and outcomes of long-term specialist coaching programmes.
-It is delivered in partnership with the University of Gloucestershire and successful coaches will be awarded a Post Graduate Diploma in Professional Sports Coaching in addition to the Advanced Coach qualification.
+It is delivered in partnership with the University of Sterling and successful coaches will be awarded a Post Graduate Diploma in Professional Sports Coaching in addition to the Advanced Coach Qualification.

 Who delivers the courses?

-The courses are organised by your regional coaching representative and delivered by local coach educators who have undertaken full training and continue to maintain their standards through regional and national standardisation events.
+The courses are coordinated both centrally, and in partnership with your regional coaching chair.
+They are delivered by recognised British Rowing coach educators and assessors who have undertaken formal training, and continue to maintain their standards through standardisation events.

-What are the key differences between the Session Coach and Club Coach Qualifications?
+What are the key differences between the Assistant Coach Training and Club Coach course?

-Does being qualified as a Club Coach make me a better coach than someone who holds the Session Coach qualification?
+Does holding a Club Coach Certificate make me a better coach than someone who has completed Assistant Coach Training?

-For many it may mean winning medals, for others it may mean being able to simply enjoy being out on the water safely.
-A British Rowing coaching qualification can start you on your journey of implementing new ideas, knowledge and continued growth through the experience of coaching practice.
+For some it may mean winning medals, for others it may mean being able to simply enjoy being out on the water safely.
+British Rowing training and qualifications can start you on your journey of implementing new ideas, knowledge and continued growth through the experience of coaching practice.

 I do not think I can afford to go on a course.
 Is there any funding available?

-Your Regional Rowing Council sometimes offer funding for coaching courses in your local area.
-Contact your Regional Coaching Representative to find out if your rowing council participates in awarding coaching funds.
-Further details can be found here.
+Your Regional Rowing Council will sometimes offer funding for coaching courses.
+Contact your regional coaching representative to find out if your rowing council can offer you financial support.
+Further details can be found here

-Your club will often offer financial support in return for a commitment from you to deliver an agreed number of coaching sessions.
+Your club will often offer financial support in return for a commitment that you will deliver a certain number of sessions.

 I am worried about failing.
 What help is available?

-Taking a coaching qualification is a development journey.
-We recognise that you might need a bit more time and support before you complete your qualification.
-You will be assigned an assessor who will help you to ensure your coaching evidence (known as a portfolio) is completed to the standard required and that you are fully prepared for your coaching assessment.
+You will be assigned an assessor and they will help you to ensure your coaching evidence (known as a portfolio) is completed to the standard required and that you are fully prepared for your final assessment.

 How do you price the courses?